Queensland Firebirds

 Queensland Firebirds are an Australian professional netball team based in Brisbane, Queensland.
-Since 2017 they have played in Super Netball.
+Since 2017, the club has played in Super Netball.
 Between 2008 and 2016, they played in the ANZ Championship and between 1997 and 2007, they played in the Commonwealth Bank Trophy.
 Firebirds were the most successful team during the ANZ Championship era, playing in five grand finals and winning three premierships, in 2011, 2015 and 2016.
 They were the only team to win back to back ANZ Championship titles.

 History

 Commonwealth Bank Trophy

 Between 1997 and 2007, Queensland Firebirds represented Netball Queensland in the Commonwealth Bank Trophy league.
 Together with Adelaide Ravens, Adelaide Thunderbirds, Melbourne Kestrels, Melbourne Phoenix, Perth Orioles, Sydney Sandpipers and Sydney Swifts, Firebirds were one of the founding members of the league.
-Between 2005 and 2009, Vicki Wilson, a former Australia netball international, served as Firebirds head coach.
+Between 2006 and 2009, Vicki Wilson, a former Australia netball international, served as Firebirds head coach.
 In 2006 Firebirds reached their first play-off series, losing 58–56 in the semi-finals to Melbourne Phoenix.